Vera Duckworth: Storylines

-Vera first appeared working in the Mark Brittan mail order warehouse on Coronation Street, and formed a friendship with Ivy Tilsley (Lynne Perrie).
-Vera later moved into the street, much to the dismay of her new neighbours.
-Although it was originally stated that Vera was divorced, that was later overlooked when her husband Jack Duckworth (Bill Tarmey) was introduced.
-They argued frequently although she still made an effort with Jack, often using the comically spoken phrase "Don't you love me any more, Jack?".
-Despite their problems, Jack and Vera cared about each other.
+Vera Duckworth first appears working in the Mark Brittan mail order warehouse on Coronation Street, and forms a friendship with Ivy Tilsley (Lynne Perrie).
+Vera later moves into the street, much to the dismay of her new neighbours.
+Although it is originally stated that Vera was divorced, that is later overlooked when her husband Jack Duckworth (Bill Tarmey) is introduced.
+They argue frequently, although she still makes an effort with Jack, often using the comically spoken phrase "Don't you love me any more, Jack?".
+Despite their problems, Jack and Vera care about each other.

-The Duckworth marriage was always rocky due to their wayward son, Terry (Nigel Pivaro), and extramarital flings.
-Jack once had an affair with Bet Lynch (Julie Goodyear), and went on a dating programme in which he used a fake name, Vince St Clair.
-Bet joined the dating programme and was shocked to see Jack's video.
-She encouraged Vera to go, especially to see a video of a man named "Vince".
-Vera and the other girls then launched a plot for her to get even with Jack.
-Claiming she was a young widow, Vera arranged to meet "Vince" at The Rovers Return Inn.
-She was wearing a ginger wig as he approached her from behind, then slowly turned around to face Jack much to the amusement of the pub crowd who were in on the joke.
+The Duckworth marriage is always rocky due to their wayward son, Terry (Nigel Pivaro), and extramarital flings.
+Jack has an affair with Bet Lynch (Julie Goodyear), and goes on a dating programme in which he uses a fake name: Vince St Clair.
+Bet joins the dating programme and is shocked to see Jack's video.
+She encourages Vera to go, especially to see a video of a man named "Vince".
+Vera and the other girls then launch a plot for her to get even with Jack.
+Claiming she is a young widow, Vera arranges to meet "Vince" at The Rovers Return Inn.
+She was wearing a ginger wig as he approaches her from behind, then slowly turns around to face Jack much to the amusement of the pub crowd who were in on the joke.

-Vera got a job at Mike Baldwin's (Johnny Briggs) clothing factory – Baldwins Casuals.
-Vera worked at the factory as a machinist, working alongside many of the street's residents including Ivy, Elsie Tanner (Pat Phoenix), Ida Clough (Helene Palmer), Shirley Armitage (Lisa Lewis), Ernest Bishop (Stephen Hancock) and Emily Bishop (Eileen Derbyshire).
-After working at the factory for many years, Mike sold it in to developers, and it was demolished, leaving Vera out of a job until she had a career change when her lodger Curly Watts (Kevin Kennedy) got her a job at Bettabuys supermarket, working under boss Reg Holdsworth (Ken Morley).
+Vera gets a job at Mike Baldwin's (Johnny Briggs) clothing factory – Baldwins Casuals.
+Vera works at the factory as a machinist, working alongside many of the street's residents including Ivy, Elsie Tanner (Pat Phoenix), Ida Clough (Helene Palmer), Shirley Armitage (Lisa Lewis), Ernest Bishop (Stephen Hancock) and Emily Bishop (Eileen Derbyshire).
+After working at the factory for many years, Mike sells it to developers, and it is demolished.
+Vera loses her job, but her lodger Curly Watts (Kevin Kennedy), gets her a job at Bettabuys supermarket, working under boss Reg Holdsworth (Ken Morley).

-When the Duckworths inherited some money after Jack's brother died, they bought The Rovers Return, with Vera becoming the landlady.
-However they later sold it to Alec Gilroy (Roy Barraclough).
-Vera and Jack moved into Eunice Gee's (Meg Johnson) B&B, and when Eunice moved to Spain to help her sister run a bar, she left Vera and Jack as managers of the B&B. When Eunice sold the business, Vera decided to slow down a bit and got a job in Roy's Rolls café, working alongside Roy Cropper (David Neilson), Hayley Cropper (Julie Hesmondhalgh), Frankie Baldwin (Debra Stephenson) and Becky Granger (Katherine Kelly).
+When the Duckworths inherit some money after Jack's brother dies, they buy The Rovers Return, with Vera becoming the landlady.
+However they later sell it to Alec Gilroy (Roy Barraclough).
+Vera and Jack move into Eunice Gee's (Meg Johnson) B&B, and when Eunice moves to Spain to help her sister run a bar, she leaves Vera and Jack as managers of the B&B. When Eunice sells the business, Vera decides to slow down a bit and get a job in Roy's Rolls café, working alongside Roy Cropper (David Neilson), Hayley Cropper (Julie Hesmondhalgh), Frankie Baldwin (Debra Stephenson) and Becky Granger (Katherine Kelly).